-Please note that, depending on the programmes, you will have access to a certain number of courses in English and in other foreign languages (Dutch, Spanish, Italian, etc.).
+Please note that, depending on the programmes, you will have access to a certain number of courses in English.

 English-friendly courses are courses that are taught in French but offer facilities in English for international students who have a passive knowledge of French.
 They allow international students to attend lectures that might otherwise not have been accessible to them, while helping them improve their knowledge of French through the input received in the classroom.

 English-friendly courses offer at least the following four facilities in English: